neffarrty/dark-ages-knight/README.md

 ### About the game
 >"Dark Ages Knight" is a simple 2D platform game written for Linux in C language using the Simple DirectMedia Layer (SDL) cross-platform development library.

-To start the game in the root folder, open the terminal and write the command:
+To compile the game, in the root folder open the terminal and write the command:`make all` To run the game: `./endgame`

-`make all`
-`./endgame`